 I can't gather display statistics in order to increase my CTR

 If you just launched your ads, don't worry about your cumulated statistics.
-The CTR forecast is used to calculate cost per click.
+The CTR forecast is used to calculate the bid forecast.
 This forecast is not only based on click and display statistics, but also on many other parameters that let you determine clickability, even when impressions first launch.
-This is so that you don't have to pay an unfairly high price to place new ads of high-quality.

-My account has a high quality index but my CPC hasn't decreased
+My account has a high quality index but my bids haven't decreased

 I changed my bids, but was charged based on the old prices

 The old price may be deducted for a click if you changed your bid for a stopped campaign and then restarted it.
 After your campaign is enabled, it takes an average of 40 minutes for it to become active.
 Approximately 30 minutes after that, your new bids will take effect.
-Before this, clicks are charged at the previous rate that was set before the campaign was stopped.
+During that time, clicks are charged based on the bids that were placed before the campaign was stopped.

 The click price is higher than my bid

-- You are using bid adjustments that raise the amount for a given audience of users.
-Ads are served to users who belong to that particular audience based on a bid that was increased based on the coefficient you entered.
+- You are using adjustments that raise your bid for a given audience of users.
+Ads are served to members of that particular audience based on your adjusted bid.
 More information about bid adjustments.

-If you lowered your bid less than 30 minutes before a user clicked on your ad, the older price may be debited for that click.
-Please note that if you lowered your bid for a campaign that is no longer running and then re-launch it, it takes about 40 minutes on average for the campaign to re-activate.
+If you lowered your bid less than 30 minutes ago, the older price based on the previous bid may be debited for that click.
+Please note that if you lower your bid for a campaign that is no longer running and then re-launch it, it takes about 40 minutes on average for the campaign to re-activate.
 Following this, it takes about 30 minutes for your new bids to take effect.
-During that time, clicks are charged at the previous rate that was set before the campaign was stopped.
+During that time, clicks are charged based on the bids that were placed before the campaign was stopped.